wp-plugins/pagerank-tools/Readme.txt

 Tags: pagerank,page rank,rank,siterank,site rank,pr,stats,statistics,seo,google
 Requires at least: 2.9.x
 Tested up to: 3.0.4
-Stable tag:  1.0
+Stable tag:  1.1

-View and monitor pagerank of your wordpress sites.
+Monitor pageranks of your wordpress sites.

 == Description ==
-You want to have the full overview of all pageranks of your Website?
-This plugin will get the pageranks for all urls of your wordpress website.
+This plugin gives you an overview about the pageranks of your whole urls.
+This is the professional version of the pagerank tools.

+Requests to google where made in moment of visitors request of a site.
+There is no cron option, cause of better random requests.

 <h4>Function overview</h4>

 <ul>
-   <li>Overview of all urls with pageranks</li>
+    <li>Graphical statistics of all pageranks</li>
-   <li>Random requests of PageRanks</li>
+    <li>Graphical pagerank history of urls</li>
+    <li>Export pageranks to CVS (MS-Excel compatible)</li>
+    <li>Updtate email on pagerank change</li>
 </ul>

 PageRank is a trademark of Google, Inc.

-<a href="http://themekraft.com/plugin/pagerank-tools-pro/">Get the professional Version of Pagerank Tools &gt;</a>

 == Installation ==
 1. Upload 'Pagerank tools' to the '/wp-content/plugins/' directory<br>